PlasmoHQ/bpp/README.md

 * Optional parameters:
     * `zip`: The zip file containing the extension.
 The manifest.json file must be in the root of the zip file.

-      `{version}` can be used in the name and will be replaced by the version in the manifest.json file.
+      `{version}` can be used in the name and will be replaced by the version from your versionFile.

     * `file`: An alias for the zip property.

     * `verbose`: Enable verbose logging for the specific browser.

+    * `versionFile`: Relative path to a json file which has a version field.
+Defaults to package.json

     * `notes`: [Edge Only] Provide notes for certification to the Edge Add-ons reviewers.